The

 type, and soul, to further infiltrate Romanian society and

-so much that he cried.
-After explaining this situation in For
+shocked and Codreanu so much that he cried.
+After explaining this

-on how the great and highly respected Romanian leaders in 1879,
+the great and highly respected Romanian leaders in 1879, after

-after Romania won independence from the Ottoman Empire, took
+Romania won independence from the Ottoman Empire, took action to

-action to make sure that Jews would not gain any power in Romania,
+make sure that Jews would not gain any power in Romania, even

 citizenship (which depended on qualification through military